Short term unpredictability of high Reynolds number turbulence --- rough dependence on initial data: 3D numerical simulations on rough dependence on initial data

-and time step $\Dl t = 0.00025$.
+and time step $\Dl t = 0.0001$.

 Figure \ref{3dfpf} shows the super fast growth of the perturbation under different base solutions with initial conditions of the form (\ref{3dbi}), where $\La (t)$ is defined in (\ref{land}).
 We arrive at the same conclusion as in 2D, that is, the perturbation of higher mode base solutions has faster super fast growth, and such super fast growth is abundant among base solutions.
+Clearly, the super fast amplification of perturbations is a generic phenomenon that is independent of spatial dimensions, and is ubiquitous.